A bulb digital portfolio is a good idea for your students’ success. Building lessons using the template feature is a great place to start.

 Before we begin, here are some important planning tips.

 As you build the lessons for your students, create your own as a guide or model for your class.
 [Learn more about creating templates here.]

-With that, let’s look at 4 sample lessons you can use in bulb:
+Here are 4 sample lessons you can use in bulb: